HarvardURC/Workshops/cad.md

 # Computer Aided Design with SOLIDWORKS

 In this workshop you will learn the basics of CAD (computer aided design) and modeling 3D objects in SOLIDWORKS.
 You will start using SOLIDWORKS'own tutorials, which we find do a pretty good job of introducing basic methods and techniques.
-Once you've completed the SOLIDWORKS tutorials, you will have a chance to practice building a real part, which you will actually end up using for your line-following robot you build for the comp!
+Once you've completed the SOLIDWORKS tutorials, you will have a chance to practice building a real part, which you may actually end up using in your line-following robot for the comp!

 ## Starting Tutorials